 FIRST, A disclaimer: these lyrics are by no means the best of the best of the best.
 And, more importantly, I am in no way an expert on OPM.

 In fact, as I was writing this list, I realized that I barely listen to OPM anymore.
 The only new releases I’m aware of are those from Viva Records and Star Music.
-But beyond those tried-and-tested pop hits, my playlist holds no recently released music in Filipino or — for those who aren’t as pedantic about the language vs. dialect distinction — Tagalog.
+Beyond those tried-and-tested pop hits, my playlist holds no recently released music in Filipino or — for those who aren’t as pedantic about the language vs. dialect distinction — Tagalog.

 Palayain ang isa’t isa / kung tayo, tayo talaga